-Our first example is an exception to the rule.
-While there are plenty of loudmouth Reaper “mains” and voice-chat abusing Winstons out there, Overwatch largely avoids problems with toxicity.
+Our first example is an exception to the rule of toxic gaming communities.
+While there are plenty of loudmouth Reaper “mains” and voice-chat-abusing Winstons out there, Overwatch largely avoids problems with toxicity.
 A strict code of conduct enforces consequences for Overwatch esports players showing bad manners.
 Comprehensive word filters make for a tranquil, casual experience more often than not, though some argue Activision-Blizzard’s methods are a little overbearing.

 Overwatch’s reputation as a toxicity-free game was partially spawned from a famous Kotaku article accusing the game’s player base of being too nice.
 That can’t be said for the other toxic gaming communities on this list.

-It might be hard to imagine toxic behavior coming from a card game.
-While Activision-Blizzard’s other esports title Overwatch has several measures in place to prevent communication abuse, Hearthstone’s tools are preemptively limited to six voluntary emotes.
+It might be hard to imagine toxic behaviour coming from a card game.
+While Activision-Blizzard’s other esports game Overwatch has several measures in place to prevent communication abuse, Hearthstone’s tools are preemptively limited to six voluntary emotes.
 The most threatening produces a short, snarky quip from your character.

-Due to Hearthstone’s often-random and explosive nature, expect to see those emotes fly at every opportunity.
+Due to Hearthstone’s often random and explosive nature, expect to see those emotes fly at every opportunity.
 Take too long to sequence your turn?
 Stomp your opponent?
 Get mildly lucky?
 Expect emote spam from some of the most toxic game communities.
 The limited options prevent anything beyond minor annoyance, but Hearthstone’s most toxic players would clearly do much worse if they could.

 8. Rocket League

 Rocket League’s emote system works very similarly to Hearthstone.
 Most players have a few preset messages tied to hotkeys, and that’s it.
 Typing in text chat is possible, but the fast-paced nature of Rocket League makes that impractical.
 The key difference between Hearthstone and Rocket League is that the latter is team-based.
 What does this mean in terms of toxic gaming communities?

 While Call of Duty is a victim of popularity, it at least has the saving grace of being an M-rated game that costs $60.
 Fortnite, on the other hand, is a complete free-for-all and it has quickly fostered one of the most toxic game communities.
 Fortnite: Battle Royale’s close connection to streaming, an industry where people become famous for getting mad, and a spry player base has led to one of the worst reputations in gaming.

 Call of Duty’s heyday in the early 2010s defined a generation of video games, but the origin of console-based multiplayer shooters can be traced to 2004’s Halo 2.
 Halo is the icon of multiplayer shooters on Xbox but has become one of the most toxic games.
 In fact, many of the harassment complaints connected to Xbox Live are a result of Halo games taken personally.

 Like Call of Duty, content creators and professional Halo esports players aren’t afraid to bring toxicity to the most visible level of the game.
 There are even celebrity trolls that make a living recording themselves disrupting multiplayer matches and posting the results on YouTube.
-It shouldn’t be a surprise that the community that invented teabagging is our fourth most toxic gaming community.
+It shouldn’t be a surprise that the community that invented teabagging ranks on our list of the most toxic gaming communities.

 In fifth place on our list of the most toxic game communities is Counter-Strike: Global Offensive.
 The first-person tactical shooter has all the makings of a toxic gaming community; free-to-play, voice chat, high skill ceiling, and plenty of griefing potential.
 Valve’s less-than-strict safeguards make sure that your delinquent teammate only gets to kill you three times before being kicked in a game with no respawns.

 Smurfing and cheating are both significant problems in Counter-Strike, and it’s incredible how rampant both are when Valve has taken major steps to try and tame one of the most toxic game communities.
 Kick and Mute options help stem the tide, but Valve still has to chat-ban tens of thousands of players every couple of weeks.
 Thanks to the sheer rampancy of toxic players, Counter-Strike secures a mid-table placement on this list.

 Coming up in third place in our list of the worst gaming communities is the first of both multiplayer online battle arenas on this list.
 Dota 2 features many of the same problems as other esports titles, namely common abuse of voice chat and griefing.
 Dota’s unique situation is that the worst of the worst are always one step ahead of the developers.

 This is due to various factors, but the in-game experience for League takes the worst parts of Dota and Hearthstone.
 The five-versus-five nature means that you’re rolling the dice nine times with every game, and the complex mechanics of League means mistakes are easily punished.
 The real catch is the lack of voice communications in League.
 Text chat may have word filters like Overwatch, but this only produces the same kind of constrained rage as Rocket League.
 Toxic League players are as creative as they are obnoxious.